cehjelmen/amphib.database/README.md

-# amphib.database
+# Amphibian Database

-amphibian karyotype repository
+This repository contains all files required to generate the amphibian karyotype Shiny server database.